embeddedmedia/VCS-3/Hardware/Vivado/Base_project/2022.1/README.md

-# Instructions to run the project.
+# Instructions to run the project

 ## Requirements
 * Xilinx Vivado 2022.1